Dina Pule: Later offices

 After being subject to dismissal and punishment, Pule completed her term as an ordinary member of the National Assembly.
 Controversially, in the 2014 general election, she was again included on the ANC's party list.
 Although she was ranked high enough (70th) to secure a seat, she withdrew her name from the party list and retreated from frontline politics.

 In 2019, City Press reported that Pule was "set for a big comeback" in provincial politics as a contender for election as Provincial Chairperson of the Mpumalanga ANC.
 According to the newspaper, Pule's supporters also supported the election of Lindiwe Ntshalintshali, Mandla Ndlovu, Pat Ngomane, and Vusi Shongwe to top positions in the provincial party.
-However, the party's elective conference was delayed due to the Covid-19 pandemic; when it was finally held in 2022, Pule did not contest a top position.
+However, the party's elective conference was delayed due to the COVID-19 pandemic; when it was finally held in 2022, Pule did not contest a top position.

 In August 2021, Pule was appointed to a four-year term as deputy chairperson of the Mpumalanga Economic Growth Agency, a public entity.
 The following month, the Mpumalanga ANC appointed her as one of three members of an internal panel that was tasked with resolving disputes about the selection of ANC candidates for the 2021 local government elections.
 By that time, Pule was also a full-time staff member of the ANC in Mpumalanga.

+ANC Women's League

 In 2022, Pule was appointed to the interim task team formed to lead the national ANC Women's League after the league's elected leadership, headed by Bathabile Dlamini, was disbanded.
-At the ANC's 55th National Conference in December 2022, she was elected to a five-year term on the ANC National Executive Committee.
-By number of votes received, she was ranked 67th of the 80 candidates elected to the committee.
+At the ANC's 55th National Conference in December 2022, she was additionally elected to a five-year term on the ANC National Executive Committee.
+She was ranked 67th of the 80 candidates elected to the committee by the number of votes received.

+The ANC Women's League held its 13th National Conference in July 2023, and Pule was nominated from the floor of the conference to stand for election as the league's Deputy Secretary-General.
+She was elected to the office on 23 July, deputising Nokuthula Nqaba.

+Return to Parliament: 2024–present

+Amid the ANC experiencing a decline in electoral support in the May 2024 general election, Pule was elected to return to an ANC seat in the National Assembly.